puzonevan/Genshin-Character-Pages/README.md

 # Features
 - Randomized quotes on refresh
+- Change material amounts based on level
 - Custom made svg images
 - Links to all materials, weapons, artifacts, etc.
-- Change material amounts based on level(TBA)

 # What have I learned?
-- Fetch API
-- Creating custom svg's
+- Fetch API and custom svg's
 - Lighthouse performance, accessibility, and best practices
 - Color palettes

 # Background
 This project started out with only one character: [Ganyu](https://puzonevan.github.io/Ganyu/).
 After **2-3 months** finishing this site, I attempted to create another character site for a different character: [Raiden Shogun](https://puzonevan.github.io/RaidenShogun/).
 This took around **half a month** compared to the previous site since most of the previous code was used.
 However, in order to create a site for every character, I needed a different approach.